 As a result of the Interchange's deficiencies, staff uses separate databases and spreadsheets to track cases within the Legal Division and OPDM, as well as complaints and enforcement cases.
 A 2020 internal audit of PUC's Legal Division highlighted problems that arise when divisions use spreadsheets rather than more robust databases to track active cases.
-Of a random sample of 30 cases in the division's tracking spreadsheet, the auditor found errors in 63 percent.3 The Legal Division concurred with the auditor's findings and abandoned the spreadsheet, and now relies on the
+Of a random sample of 30 cases in the division's tracking spreadsheet, the auditor found errors in 63 percent.
+The Legal Division concurred with the auditor's findings and abandoned the spreadsheet, and now relies on the

-PUC does not know how long its most common case types take.
 Interchange despite its limitations.
 PUC also maintains a separate database of historical investigations solely to report its official Legislative Budget Board performance measures, not to meaningfully assist staff with any of its key functions and activities.
 Finally, but importantly, the divisions' databases do not communicate with each other.
 For example, PUC's enforcement database does not include information from its complaint database to give a fuller picture of potential bad actors by allowing staff to easily view enforcement actions and complaints against an entity over time.